-If you are a content creator, then you might already know the importance of having the right audio component in a video.
-For attaining a perfect balance between voiceovers and the background audio, the concept of “ducking” is implemented.
-To help you know more about audio ducking and its importance, I have come up with this post.
+If you are a content creator, you might already know the importance of having the right audio component in a video.
+For attaining a perfect balance between voiceovers and the background audio, the concept of "ducking" is implemented.
+I have come up with this post to help you know more about audio ducking and its importance.
 I will also include a detailed guide for implementing audio ducking on a video in a stepwise manner.
 Let’s begin!

 In nutshell, it is a process that “ducks” or lowers the background volume when a voiceover appears.
 For instance, let’s consider that we already have a background score in our video playing.
 When we would add a narrator’s voice or apply a voiceover, it would create a lot of confusion.
 Therefore, we implement the audio ducking process to lower the background audio and amplify the voiceover instead.